-First, we let you have however many people you want at your wedding.
-We typically do weddings of 30+ people, but we’re happy to chat with you about how we can make it work for you to have fewer, if you want!
+Having a revenue-based minimum also allows you to have any number of guests—as long as they all safely fit in our reception space!
+We typically do weddings with 30+ guests, but we’re happy to chat and create a plan if would like to celebrate with fewer attendees.
 Along with that, we take your last payment 10 days before your wedding based on your final guest count.
-So even if only half of your original guest list agrees to come to your wedding, you only pay for that number of people!
-Yay!
+So, even if only half of your original guest list agrees to come to your wedding, you only pay for that number of people.

 Options like upgraded appetizers, an open bar, floral centerpieces, specialty lighting, or a donut wall can all help you meet the minimum if you need it.
-But keep in mind, most of our couples meet the minimum with no sweat!
-Reach out to us at (866) 966-3009 or firstname.lastname@example.org to book a free tour at one of our venues so you can start building YOUR package today!
+Most of our couples meet the minimum with no sweat!

 You'll have noticed there are only 52 Saturdays in the year and only a handful in summer—that means they're highly desirable.
 Charging more for high-demand Saturdays means we can make say, a New England Tuesday in March more affordable.
 Being upfront about our venue minimum makes it easy for you to select a date that works for your budget.
 We lift the curtain on why certain dates cost more—it's as simple as supply and demand.